Official RimStone blog

 The reason is that there was lots of effort being put into the external web sites that could be better used for new bug fixes, features, more examples etc. While it's true that such external web pages reach broader audience, the flip side of it is that it takes time and effort to post and maintain such articles.

 For instance, virtually every web site out there supports one version of markdown or the other.
 But what's exactly supported varies a lot.
-Also, code highlighting isn't available for Golf on any of them.
+Also, code highlighting isn't available for RimStone on any of them.
 Formatting is often different on various web sites, making it even more cumbersome to produce a consistent look.
 You would think by now there'd be a way to insert your article's plain valid HTML/CSS (safe without any scripting, thus ensuring quality appearance), but that's not the case, which effectively diverges the look and feel, sometimes to the point where it's hard to read.
-Even without all this, when new features are added, or there's a change in Golf syntax, it precipitates changing a number of web copies; publishing-by-reference isn't really a thing.
+Even without all this, when new features are added, or there's a change in RimStone syntax, it precipitates changing a number of web copies; publishing-by-reference isn't really a thing.
 And not to mention that different sites have different policies when it comes to what content they accept, and I mean even without any links or any kind of self-promotion.
 Of course, having such external presence is obviously useful for SEO, but it has a price; all I am saying we'd rather be making software better with it. ...

-- Golf-3.3.0-released (2025-09-11) (read full article)
+- RimStone-3.3.0-released (2025-09-11) (read full article)

 Fix a bug where error text for a SQL with MariaDB database would be empty (error code would still be correct though).